 ESTO NOS SALVARÁ 2023-2024

-The garden sculpture "ESTO NOS SALVARÁ" is the first major action of the city of Valencia as European Green Capital 2024 and has been produced entirely in Valencia by Ana Serratosa Gallery, from the letter-shaped pots in corten steel as the design, management and choice of vegetables and cereal.
-The main objective is to raise awareness to generate a change of mentality about nature.
-It is then a political action that aims to become a collective exercise, from which to involve citizens in other practices more respectful of the environment.
+From the letter-shaped Corten steel planters to the design, management, and selection of vegetables and grains, the main objective is to raise awareness and generate a change of mindset about nature.
+It is, therefore, a political action that aims to become a collective exercise, through which to engage citizens in other, more environmentally friendly practices.

 Ghada